openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 * edx-platform - This was the first service created in the Open edX ecosystem and contains the legacy monolith application.
-That application currently can run in two modes.
+That application currently can run in two modes: LMS and Studio.

-  As the LMS (Learning Management System) it serves as the backend for learner data as they go through courses, programs, and serves some legacy UI elements.
+  As the LMS (Learning Management System), it acts as the backend for learner data as they go through courses and programs, and it serves some legacy UI elements.

-  As Studio it is the CMS(Content Management System) where instructors and course authors can build the course content that learners will consume.
+  As Studio, it is the CMS(Content Management System) where instructors and course authors can build the course content that learners will consume.

-* frontend-platform - This is a newer core system meant to ease the creation of multiple small frontend applications (MFEs) by bundling together many common utilities that all frontends need.
+* frontend-platform - This is a newer core system meant to ease the creation of multiple MFEs by bundling together many common utilities that all frontends need.
 This includes things like authentication workflows, logging, monitoring and translations related tooling.

-Along with these two core systems, there exist a number of other `backend services`_ and `MFEs`_ which you can find on GitHub.
+Along with these two core systems, there exist a number of other `backend services`_ and `MFEs`_ which can be found on GitHub.

 Libraries
 =========

-In addition to the backends and front-ends mentioned above, the platform is made of numerous libraries, that live in the `openedx`_ organization.
+In addition to the backends and frontends mentioned above, the platform is made of numerous libraries that live in the `openedx`_ organization.
-These libraries accomplish a variety of different tasks, and you can find more details about what they do in their READMEs.
+These libraries accomplish a variety of different tasks.
+More details about what they do can be found in their READMEs.

 Exceptions
 **********
-While the above summary covers most of the system, there are a few exceptions to be aware of.
+While the above summary covers most of the system, there are a few exceptions.

 Non-Django Backends